VIC.GOV.AU | Policy and Advisory Library

 Arrangements for the construction and long-term shared use of buildings or facilities require a Community Joint Use Agreement between the minister, the school council and the community partner.
 Corporate staff are responsible for briefing the minister and seeking their approval.

-Corporate staff monitor compliance with mandatory requirements for community use of school facilities through the Asset Information Management System (AIMS).
+Corporate staff monitor compliance with mandatory requirements for community use of school facilities through AIMS.

-Corporate staff also monitors compliance with this policy through the Integrity and Assurance Division (Annual Financial Audit).
+Corporate staff also monitor compliance with this policy through the Integrity and Assurance Division (Annual Financial Audit).

 The minister may delegate their approval to corporate staff to sign agreements and/or approve the proposed development and construction of new facilities.